“The Weight” Lyrics Meaning (The Band)

 And he caught me in the fog

-Crazy Chester, an eccentric character, confronts the traveler in the fog, which symbolizes confusion or uncertainty.
+Crazy Chester, an eccentric figure, confronts the traveler in the fog, which likely symbolizes confusion or uncertainty.

-Chester offers a trade: help for the traveler in exchange for taking care of his dog.
+Chester offers to help the traveler rest by fixing or offering a bed in exchange for taking care of his dog.

 Catch a cannonball, now